Crackdown on Gay Men in Chechnya

 The Current Situation

-Though homosexuality is no longer criminalized in Russia, LGBT people face widespread homophobia and transphobia.
-In 2013 Russia passed a federal law banning “propaganda of nontraditional sexual relations to minors.”
-The law breeds a permissive climate for violence and discrimination against Russian LGBT people.
+LGBT people in Russia face a climate of widespread societal homophobia and transphobia.
+In 2013, Russia passed a federal law banning “propaganda of nontraditional sexual relations to minors.”
+The law breeds a permissive climate for violence and discrimination against members of Russia’s LGBT community.
+The Chechnya region is known for its poor record on human rights, with security forces acting with impunity against marginalized populations, including the LGBT community.

-A spokesperson for Chechen leader Ramzan Kadyrov referred to reports of detention and abuse as “absolute lies and disinformation.”
-He denied the existence of LGBT people in the region and stated that “if such people existed in Chechnya, law enforcement would not have to worry about them, as their own relatives would have sent them to where they could never return.”
+Chechen leader Ramzan Kadyrov called the reports of detention and abuse “absolute lies and disinformation.”
+A spokesperson for the Chechen authorities responded to the media coverage and outrage over the detentions and killings by denying the existence of LGBT people in the region.
+He then alluded to so-called “honor killings” of LGBT people saying that “if such people existed in Chechnya, law enforcement would not have to worry about them, as their own relatives would have sent them to where they could never return.”

-A spokesperson for President Vladimir Putin questioned the veracity of the reports, saying they are "a question for law enforcement” and “not on the Kremlin's agenda."
-Later, federal officials suggested that those who felt they had been abused should file reports with the local authorities.
+A spokesperson for President Vladimir Putin questioned the veracity of the reports, saying they are “a question for law enforcement” and that they are “not on the Kremlin’s agenda.”

-The U.S. Department of State condemned the violence and urged the Russian authorities to conduct a thorough investigation.
-The Department of State also expressed concern about “the widespread discrimination and violence against LGBTI persons in Russia or any society” and called on the Russian government “to protect all people from discrimination and violence.”
-U.S. Ambassador to the United Nations Nikki Haley later issued a statement calling on Chechen authorities to "immediately investigate these allegations, hold anyone involved accountable, and take steps to prevent future abuses."
+The U.S. Department of State condemned the attacks and called on the Russian authorities to conduct a thorough investigation.
+The Department of State also expressed concern about “the widespread discrimination and violence against LGBTI persons in Russia or any society” and called “on the Russian government to protect all people from discrimination and violence.”